Damian4Lupa/event-creator-2/README.md

 ## Event Creator

-Flexible program for creating any events.
-You provide the name of the event (birthday, anniversary or other event), date from the past or past.
+Flexible program to create accounting of date an hour of any events.
+You provide the name of the event (birthday, anniversary or other), date can be chosen from the past or future.
 You can also choose the font and photo.
-It is a good idea to send the full event to your friends so that they know how many days you have your birthday.
+It is a good idea to send the full event to your friends so that they know how many days is missing to your birthday party.

 ### download files